Treatments By Concern

 Acne is a chronic inflammatory skin disease.
 It is characterized by blackheads, whiteheads, pimples and sometimes cysts.
 It is caused primarily by skin cells sticking together and clogging hair follicles.
 Hormones, bacteria, genetics and inflammation also play a large part in its formation.
-Acne is not caused by dirt or not washing your face, however it is best to wash daily with a mild soap or cleanser.
-Acne is generally formed on the face but can be on the back neck and chest as well.
+Acne is not caused by dirt or not washing your face.
+However, it is best to wash daily with a mild soap or cleanser.
+Acne is generally formed on the face but can appear on the back neck and chest as well.

-Spider veins and some varicose veins can be eliminated permanently through a simple office procedure called sclerotherapy.
+Spider leg veins can be treated through a simple office procedure called sclerotherapy.
 Spider veins, or telangiectasias, are those tiny purple and red blood vessels found most commonly on the thighs or lower legs of women.
 They are hereditary and can form anywhere on the leg, from the top of the thigh to the ankle.

 ThermiVa is a new, noninvasive, nonsurgical, in-office feminine rejuvenation treatment that uses radio frequency (RF) technology to gently heat vaginal tissue to reclaim, restore and revive feminine wellness, without discomfort or downtime.